Max Muncy Player Props: Dodgers vs. Phillies

 Phillies Pitching Rankings

-- The Phillies have the 20th-ranked team ERA among all league pitching staffs (4.41).
+- The Phillies have a 4.40 team ERA that ranks 20th across all league pitching staffs.

-- The Phillies surrender the eighth-fewest home runs in baseball (63 total, one per game).
+- Phillies pitchers combine to surrender 65 home runs (one per game), the ninth-fewest in the league.

-- Suarez (1-2) gets the starting nod for the Phillies in his sixth start of the season.
-He's put together a 5.47 ERA in 24 2/3 innings pitched, with 20 strikeouts.
+- Nola (5-4) takes the mound for the Phillies in his 14th start of the season.
+He's put together a 4.30 ERA in 81 2/3 innings pitched, with 77 strikeouts.

-- His most recent time out was on Sunday against the Washington Nationals, when the left-hander went seven innings, surrendering one earned run while allowing eight hits.
+- The righty last pitched on Monday against the Detroit Tigers, when he went seven innings, allowing no earned runs while giving up one hit.

-- In five games this season, the 27-year-old has amassed an ERA of 5.47, with 7.3 strikeouts per nine innings.
-Opponents are hitting .306 against him.

 © 2023 Data Skrive.
 All rights reserved.